Alaa90-90/reading-notes/readme.md

 # Introduction

-### Hi all colleagues i`m Alaa marei 30 yo I`m mechanical engineer graduated form Al Balqa Applied University And I Have 5 years Experience in   construction Field, I`m aspire to learn more and more about programming and web dveloping and happy to be here among you all
+### Hi all colleagues
+im **Alaa Marei** 30y/o mechanical engineer graduated form Al Balqa Applied University And I Have 5 years Experience in construction Field, I`m aspire to learn more and more about programming and web dveloping and happy to be here among you all
 ## best wishes for all .